 1660 Published by Matthew Collings; After Crispijn de Passe the Elder; After Maarten de Vos.
 May; boat with two couples collecting green branches, drinking, and making music.

 Book of Hours: A Boating Party (ca 1500), Flemish.
 Cambridge: Fitzwilliam Museum, Ms 1058-1975 f5v.
 Calendar Page for May.
-A couple stand on a bridge watching a punt carrying a party of musicians and a pair of lovers beneath.
-In the boat, a man plays the lute, a woman sings from a sheet of music, and a man plays an alto-sized recorder with a flared bell.
-The branches of new leaves decorating the boat celebrate the regeneration of spring.
+In a boat, a man plays the lute, a woman sings from a sheet of music, and a man plays an alto-sized recorder with a flared bell.
+The branches of new leaves decorating the boat celebrate the regeneration of spring & fertility.